maiertech/website/src/routes/posts/route-matching-in-sveltekit/index.md

 In this post we will explore how SvelteKit's [filesystem-based router](https://kit.svelte.dev/docs#routing) matches a requested route to a page or an endpoint.
-SvelteKit transforms each file in the `src/routes` directory into a page or an endpoint.
-Conversely, SvelteKit needs to match a requested route to a page or an endpoint.
+SvelteKit transforms each route file in `src/routes` into a page or an endpoint.
+Conversely, SvelteKit needs to match a requested route to a route file.
 This is called route matching.

-A filesystem-based router makes route matching straightforward: the route can be interpreted as sub-path in `src/routes` and often there is only one match.
-But what happens when there are multiple matches?
-How does SvelteKit decide which page or endpoint it serves?
+A filesystem-based router makes route matching straightforward: the route can be interpreted as sub-path in `src/routes` and often there is only one matching route file.
+But what happens when there are multiple matching route files?
+How does SvelteKit decide which route file it uses to render a page or endpoint?

 In this post we look at a SvelteKit example and explore the rules that SvelteKit applies to decide which page or endpoint to serve.
 You will take the most out of